hopsoft/goldmine/README.md

 think computed columns.

 Rollup `blocks` are executed once for each pivot.

-_Like pivots, they can be chained._
+_Like pivots, rollups can be chained._

 ```ruby
 list = [1,2,3,4,5,6,7,8,9]